GF2++

 The BitStore functions all naturally expect that store.size() returns 20.
 Less obviously, they all expect store.words() to return 3, as it takes three 8-bit words to hold 20 bits with four bits to spare.

-They expect that store.word(0) holds the first 8 bits in the bit-store, store.word(1) has the following 8 bits, and store.word(2) holds the final four elements in its four lowest order bits.
+The functions expect that store.word(0) holds the first 8 bits in the bit-store, store.word(1) has the following 8 bits, and store.word(2) holds the final four elements in its four lowest order bits.
 It also expects that the four highest "unoccupied" bits in store.word(2) are set to 0.

-If the store is a bitset or a bit-vector, the implementation of these BitStore expectations is easy.
+If the store is a bit-array or a bit-vector, the implementation of these BitStore expectations is easy.
 Those classes just have to be careful to ensure that any unoccupied high-order bits in the final word remain zeros.

 It is a different matter for a bit-span, which isn't usually zero-aligned with the real underlying array of unsigned words, w[0], w[1], ...
 The various bit-store functions still expect that store.words() returns three even though the span may touch bits in four underlying words!